Mining on Lium Compute Subnet

 Your mining rewards depend on:

-- Number and quality of GPU executors
+- Number and quality of GPU nodes

 - Proper validator assignment strategy